- What is the mission of the Autism Center?

 The UW Autism Center’s Training and Outreach Program provides evidence-based training for community professionals who interact with and serve individuals with autism spectrum disorders (ASD) across Washington state and the greater Pacific Northwest.
 Click here for more on Training.

-What other services are available at the Center on Human Development and Disability for children with autism?
+What other services are available at the Institute on Human Development and Disability for children with autism?

 I would like to make a donation.
 What do I need to do?